wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

    <do_not_delay />
  </email_alerts>

-This will send to ``you@example`` and email if the any rule with level greater or equal to 10 is triggered.
-Remember, if the level here is less than the email_alert_level configured on the previous section, this will not be sent.
+This will send an email to ``you@example.com`` when any rule with a level greater than or equal to 4 is triggered.

+.. note:: Remember, if the level here is less than the ``email_alert_level`` configured in the previous section, this will not be sent.

 Email alert based on level and agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The general configuration will be:
+This is configured as follows:

 ::

  <email_alerts>